-With great confidence, you can refer your clients to the customer service oriented staff at the DD Endowment Trust Fund’s office to be expertly assisted in applying for an account as well as accessing the account once established.
-Your clients can apply for and fund their DD Endowment Trust Fund account themselves.
+Or you can refer your clients to the DD Endowment Trust Fund’s office whose staff will assist the client and/or family to enroll.
+Essentially, your clients can apply for and fund their DD Endowment Trust Fund account themselves.

-Estate plans can be drafted to direct bequests to an DD Endowment account rather than a third party testamentary trust.
-Such DD Endowment accounts, called Trust I accounts, are not Medicaid payback accounts.
+Estate plans can be drafted to direct bequests to an DD Endowment trust account rather than a third party testamentary trust.
+Such DD Endowment accounts, called Trust 1 accounts, are not Medicaid payback accounts.

-Personal Injury awards can similarly be routed to a DD Endowment Trust 2 account in order to preserve eligibility for SSI and Medicaid.
+Personal injury awards and structured settlements can similarly be routed to a DD Endowment Trust 2 account in order to preserve the client’s eligibility for SSI and Medicaid.

 For more information, call the DD Endowment Trust office to learn how this trust program can be useful to your clients.
 With the matching of the $600 origination fee, as well as matching of portions of other fees, the DD Endowment Trust Fund is a financial gift to Washington residents with developmental disabilities.
 Your clients will be delighted and grateful to learn about it from you.